Last Tango in Paris

 Last Tango in Paris (Ultimo tango a Parigi; Le Dernier Tango à Paris) is a 1972 erotic drama film directed by Bernardo Bertolucci.
 The film stars Marlon Brando, Maria Schneider and Jean-Pierre Léaud, and portrays a recently widowed American who begins an anonymous sexual relationship with a young Parisian woman.

-The film premiered at the New York Film Festival on October 14, 1972, and grossed $36 million in its U.S. theatrical release, making it the seventh highest-grossing film of 1973.
-The film's raw portrayal of sexual violence and emotional turmoil led to international controversy and drew various levels of government censorship in different jurisdictions.
+The film premiered at the New York Film Festival on 14 October 1972 and grossed $36 million in its U.S. theatrical release, making it the seventh highest-grossing film of 1973.
+The film's raw portrayal of rape and emotional turmoil led to international controversy and drew various levels of government censorship in different jurisdictions.
 Upon release in the United States, the MPAA gave the film an X rating.
 United Artists Classics released an R-rated cut in 1981.
-In 1997, after the film became part of the Metro-Goldwyn-Mayer library, the film was reclassified as NC-17.
+In 1997, the original cut of the film was reclassified as NC-17.

 Plot

 Paul, a middle-aged American hotel owner mourning the suicide of his wife Rosa, meets a young, engaged Parisian woman named Jeanne at an apartment that both are interested in renting.
 Paul takes the apartment after they begin an anonymous sexual relationship there.
 He insists that they not share any personal information, even given names, much to Jeanne's dismay.
 At one point in their relationship, he rapes her.
 Despite this, she tells him that she tries to leave him, but can't bring herself to do it.
-The affair continues for some time until Paul decides to leave Jeanne, after which she arrives at the apartment and finds that he has packed up and left without warning.
+The affair of Paul and Jeanne continues for some time until Paul decides to leave Jeanne, after which she arrives at the apartment and finds that he has packed up and left without warning.

-Paul later meets Jeanne on the street and says he wants to renew the relationship.
+After attending his wife's viewing, Paul meets Jeanne on the street and says he wants to renew the relationship.
 He tells her of the recent tragedy of his wife.
 As he tells his life story, they walk into a tango bar, where he continues telling her about himself.
 The loss of anonymity disillusions Jeanne about their relationship.
 She tells Paul she does not want to see him again.
 Paul, not wanting to let Jeanne go, chases her through the streets of Paris.
 While running, she continually yells at him to go away and tells him that their relationship is over.
-Despite her threats to call the police, he chases her all the way back to her building and forces his way into her apartment.
+Despite her threats to call the police, he chases her all the way back to her building where she is living with her mother and forces his way into her apartment.
 He mocks her for running away from him, followed by him saying he loves her and wants to know her name.

 Jeanne takes a gun from a drawer.
 She tells Paul her name and shoots him.
 Paul staggers out onto the balcony, mortally wounded, and collapses.
 As Paul dies, Jeanne, dazed, mutters to herself that he was just a stranger who tried to rape her and she did not know who he was, as if in a rehearsal preparing herself for questioning by the police.